cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 In Portfolio Benchmark, we would like to help DOT/KSM holders to stake in a single step.
 It has two modes, simple and advanced.

+Nominators first need to allow CryptoLab in Polkadot Browser Extension.
+The website would detect the amount of KSM/DOT in each account.

+In simple mode, our goal is to make a one-button staking feature.

+![image](https://user-images.githubusercontent.com/5772463/121184696-ed319a80-c897-11eb-93e3-3285c705f6fa.png)

-In simple mode, we offer several strategies to help users to select validators.
+We offer several strategies to help users to select validators.
 The following table is the detailed description of these strategies.

-![image](https://user-images.githubusercontent.com/5772463/121184696-ed319a80-c897-11eb-93e3-3285c705f6fa.png)

 | Strategy | Description |
 | -------- | ----------- |